Last updated on July 22nd, 2021 at 02:23 pm

-I find the ones in or near bigger centers have much better selection than those found in smaller towns.
+I find the ones in or near bigger centers have a much better selection than those found in smaller towns.
 I also find that with few exceptions the long-held thrift store tip of the richer the surrounding neighborhood the better the thrift store items is indeed true.

-However, the Goodwills in big cities also tend to have the higher prices, so its a bit of a trade off.
+However, the Goodwills in big cities and richer neighborhoods tend to have higher prices, so it is a bit of a trade-off.

-2. Be prepared to spend at least an hour or two shopping.
+2. Be prepared to spend at least an hour or more inside the store

-Most Goodwills are organized first by item (all the jeans together, all the skirts together…) then by size, and finally in some stores (but not all) they are organized either by color or by size.
+Most Goodwills are organized first by item (all the jeans together, all the skirts together…) then by size, and finally in some stores (but not all) they are organized by color.

-Trust me 90% of the time your extra time spent shopping will come back to you in dollars saved over buying at the mall.
+Trust me when I say that 90% of the time your extra time spent shopping will come back to you in dollars saved over buying at the mall.

 I find it easiest to sort through the clothes if I go down each aisle I am interested in with the front of the garments facing me.